How Do Hot Summer Days Impact Whisky Barrels at Nonesuch?

-So, the next time you savour a Tasmanian dram, remember that the sizzle of hot weather is an essential element in the symphony of flavours dancing within your glass.
-Cheers to the unexpected magic of whisky maturation in the heat of Tasmania!
+So, the next time you pour a glass of Tasmanian whisky, take a moment to appreciate the journey it’s been on.
+The heat, the oak, the wild weather—it’s all part of the story in your glass.
+Cheers to the unexpected magic of whisky maturation in Tasmania!

 March 01, 2024 — Chris Burdon